w3cj/kitboga-codejam25-word-problem-captcha/README.md

 - Anti-Example: [Cube Game](https://courageousmayonnaise.github.io/codejam25-cube-game/) ([source](https://github.com/CourageousMayonnaise/codejam25-cube-game))
   - *Why is this an anti-example?* This game uses copyrighted material and is not an original creation.
 It also lacks a clear solution.

+## Prizes and Judging
+Entries will shortlisted by a panel of Kitboga Show team members, and will be judged subjectively based on originality, technical merit, entertainment value and style.
+The best will go forward to a final round where they will be tried with scammers live on-stream.
+There may be prizes, including things such as merch, signed items, and gift cards.

 ## How to submit
 **Remember, the deadline is 27th June 2025!**
+Don't forget to read the license in TERMS.md, which you'll need to agree to in order to take part.

 Go here: https://kitboga.com/codejam

 ## Further help